justmarkham/DAT3/README.md

 **Optional:**

 * For more on Kaggle, watch this video on [Data Science as Sport](https://www.youtube.com/watch?v=8w4UY66GKcM) (28 minutes)
-* For more on the Kaggle Allstate competition, read Kevin's [project paper](https://github.com/justmarkham/kaggle-allstate) or skim the [solution sharing thread](http://www.kaggle.com/c/allstate-purchase-prediction-challenge/forums/t/8218/solution-sharing)
+* For much more on the [Kaggle Allstate competition](http://www.kaggle.com/c/allstate-purchase-prediction-challenge), read [Kevin's project paper](https://github.com/justmarkham/kaggle-allstate), read a brief [interview with the first place team](http://blog.kaggle.com/2014/07/11/first-place-in-purchase-prediction-challenge/), review the [Python code from the second place team](https://github.com/alzmcr/allstate), or skim the [solution sharing thread](http://www.kaggle.com/c/allstate-purchase-prediction-challenge/forums/t/8218/solution-sharing)

 **Resources:**